-Stockholm syndrome happens when a person's life is in danger, when they are isolated and when their captor in kind.
+Stockholm syndrome was described after a hostage drama in a bank in 1973.
+This happens when a person's life is in danger, when they are isolated and when their captor in kind.
 They end up identifying with their captor and wanting to keep him/her happy.

-Illness puts someone in danger and isolates them and doctors today are increasingly trained to be nice to patients.
-But your training has not taken into account that when asked about problems even the most sophisticated patients who are having grave difficulties from treatment will likely tell you that everything is going wonderfully or at best hint obliquely about problems.
+Illness puts someone in danger and isolates them and doctors today are increasingly trained to be nice.
+But medical training does not take into account that when asked about problems even the most sophisticated patients who are having grave difficulties from treatment will likely tell their captor that everything is going wonderfully.